rdooley/pie/README.md

 | `Transform`  | ✓      | ✓      | ✓      | n        | A new slice where each element has been transformed. |
 | `Unique`     | ✓      | ✓      |        | n⋅log(n) | Return a new slice with only unique elements. |
 | `Without`    | ✓      | ✓      | ✓      | n        | A new slice containing only the elements that returned false from the condition. |

+## AreSorted() bool

+AreSorted will return true if the slice is already sorted.
+It is a wrapper for `sort.SliceTypeAreSorted`.

+## AreUnique() bool

+AreUnique will return true if the slice contains elements that are all different (unique) from each other.

+## Average() float64

+Average is the average of all of the elements, or zero if there are no elements.

+## Contains(lookingFor ElementType) bool

+Contains returns true if the element exists in the slice.

+When using slices of pointers it will only compare by address, not value.

 # FAQ